Resident Educator Program

 Program Overview

 The Ohio Resident Educator (RE) Program is a comprehensive, two-year initiative to assist beginning teachers with mentoring and professional development as they start their education careers.
-Requirements of the program include successful completion of two years of locally determined mentoring activities as well as the Resident Educator Summative Assessment (RESA), and it results in eligibility for professional licensure.
+Requirements of the program include successful completion of two years of locally determined mentoring activities, and it results in eligibility for professional licensure.
 The RE Program is designed to improve teacher retention, enhance teacher quality, and result in improved student achievement.

 For Resident Educators